eageremma/my_project1/README.md

+Project Title: Regional and Local Patterns of Happiness in the UK: An Analytical Report

 Project Overview

 The aim of this mini-project was to explore happiness and related wellbeing measures in the UK over time and across geographies, using the combined dataset uk_wellbeing_full_dataset.csv.